StDoses72/Corque-AI-agent/README.md

 3. Set up your environment variables.
 Create a `.env` file in the project root with your email settings:

    ```
-   OTS_EMAIL_USER=your-email@example.com
+   EMAIL_USER=your-email@example.com
-   OTS_EMAIL_PASS=your-email-password
+   EMAIL_PASS=your-email-password
-   OTS_SMTP_SERVER=smtp.example.com
+   SMTP_SERVER=smtp.example.com
-   OTS_IMAP_SERVER=imap.example.com
+   IMAP_SERVER=imap.example.com
    TAVILY_API_KEY=your-tavily-api-key # Optional, only needed for web search
    OPENAI_API_KEY=your-openai-key  # Optional, if you want to use OpenAI instead
    ```

    The email settings depend on your email provider.
 For Gmail, you'd use `smtp.gmail.com` and `imap.gmail.com`, but you'll need an app-specific password.

-4. Make sure your model backend is running and has the model you want to use.
+4. Make sure Ollama is running and has the model you want to use.
 The default is `gpt-oss:120b-cloud`, but you can change it in `config/settings.py` if you prefer a different model.

 ### Running Corque